-Our unit costs continue to compare favourably to small housing associations with a total social housing cost per unit of £2,742.
-Costs per unit are slightly lower than the RHA peer group average of £3,169 per unit.
+Our unit costs continue to compare favourably to small housing associations with a total social housing cost per unit of £3,018.
+An increase has been seen year on year as a result of increased pension costs on the SHPS shared pension scheme.
+Costs per unit are slightly higher than the RHA peer group average of £2,897 per unit.